-1) Except as permitted by Sentence (2), in a building required to comply with this Article, domestic boilers providing heat, or heat and domestic hot water, shall be electric and be tested using CAN/CSA-C22.2 No 165, "Testing Method for Electric Boilers",
+1) Except as permitted by Sentence (2), in a building required to comply with this Article, domestic boilers providing heat, or heat and domestic hot water, shall be powered only by electricity and be tested using CAN/CSA-C22.2 No 165, "Testing Method for Electric Boilers",

-2) Buildings that are complying with Article 10.2.2.5 may provide gas-fired appliances have an Annual Fuel Utilization Efficiency (AFUE) rating of not less than 92%, and be tested using CSA P.2-07, "Testing Method for Measuring the Annual Fuel Utilization Efficiency of Residential gas fired Furnaces and Boilers".
+2) Buildings complying with the Performance Path option of Sentence 10.2.1.4.(2) may provide gas-fired appliances that have an Annual Fuel Utilization Efficiency (AFUE) rating of not less than 92%, and must be tested using CSA P.2-07, "Testing Method for Measuring the Annual Fuel Utilization Efficiency of Residential Gas Fired Furnaces and Boilers".

 10.2.2.14.
-Domestic Heat Pumps, Furnaces or Make Up Air Units
+Domestic Heat Pumps, Furnaces or Make-up Air Units

-1) In a building required to comply with this Article, except as permitted by Sentence (5), domestic heat pumps, furnaces or make up air units shall be electrically-operated and have been tested using CAN/CSA-C22.2 No. 236 "Heating and Cooling Equipment",
+1) In a building required to comply with this Article, except as permitted by Sentence (5), domestic heat pumps, furnaces or make-up air units shall be powered only by electricity and be tested using CAN/CSA-C22.2 No. 236 "Heating and Cooling Equipment".